 M.A. in gifted and talented educational psychology.
 UConn 2007

-Of course having a horse at home was an educational experience.
-You learn horse management along with horse riding.
+Of course having a horse at home was and is an educational experience.
+You learn horse management and experiment with horse riding.
 My house is right next to Shenipsit State Forest.
 When we were kids, we would come home from school and go galloping bareback around the forest.
 These days the idea of youngsters running around on horses with no helmets seems inconceivable.
 Well, that was the late 70s and safety has come a long way.